Marquess of Northampton: First creation

 The title of Marquess of Northampton was created for the first time in the Peerage of England in 1547 in favour of William Parr, brother of Catherine Parr, the sixth and last wife of King Henry VIII.
-The title was forfeited in 1554 after the accession of Queen Mary but restored in 1559 by Queen Elizabeth I. On Parr's death in 1571, the title became extinct.
+The title was forfeited in 1554 after the accession of Queen Mary I but restored in 1559 by Queen Elizabeth I. On Parr's death in 1571, the title became extinct.

 Second creation

 However, the title is chiefly associated with the Compton family.
 This family descends from Sir Henry Compton, who in 1572 was summoned to the House of Lords as Baron Compton, of Compton in the County of Warwick.
 This title was in the Peerage of England.
 Lord Compton was later one of the peers at the trial of Mary, Queen of Scots.
 He was succeeded by his son, the second Baron, the later first Earl.
 He served as Lord President of the Marches and of the Dominion of Wales and was also Lord Lieutenant of Warwickshire.
 In 1618 he was created Earl of Northampton in the Peerage of England.

 His son, the second Earl, was a supporter of King James I and served as Master of the Robes to Charles, Prince of Wales (later King Charles I).
 He fought in the Civil War and was killed at the Battle of Hopton Heath in 1643.
 He was succeeded by his son, the third Earl.
 He also fought as a Royalist in the Civil War and notably commanded the cavalry at the First Battle of Newbury in 1643.
 Lord Northampton was also Lord Lieutenant of Warwickshire and Constable of the Tower of London.
 His eldest son, the fourth Earl, also served as Constable of the Tower of London and as Lord Lieutenant of Warwickshire.

 His eldest son, the fifth Earl, briefly represented Warwick in the House of Commons but in 1711 he was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Compton.
-He married Elizabeth, 15th Baroness Ferrers of Chartley.
+In 1716, he married Elizabeth Shirley, who became suo jure 15th Baroness Ferrers of Chartley the following year.
 They had no sons and Lord Northampton was succeeded in the barony of Compton, which could be passed on through female lines, by his daughter Lady Charlotte.
 The earldom passed to his younger brother, the sixth Earl.
 He had earlier represented Tamworth and Northampton in Parliament.